Jerome B. Peterson

 Jerome Bowers Peterson (1859–1943), was an American newspaper editor in New York City, as well as a consular official for the United States Department of State, and served as customs revenue appointee for the Internal Revenue Service (IRS) in San Juan, Puerto Rico.
 Peterson was a co-founding editor of The New York Age newspaper in 1887, and held a consular position to Puerto Cabello, Venezuela in 1904 to 1906.

 Early life and education

 Jerome Bowers Peterson was born on September 12, 1859 in Brooklyn, New York, United States.
 He was African American, and some records list him as "mulatto".
 He lived on Sullivan Street, and attended the Mulberry Street School in Manhattan, an African Free School.

 Career

 Newspaper

 Peterson was a founding owner and editor at The New York Age, a noted African American newspaper in New York City, working alongside editor Timothy Thomas Fortune, and his brother Emanuel Fortune Jr. Ida B. Wells was invited by Peterson and Timothy Thomas Fortune to advance her anti-lynching campaign at the New York Age newspaper.
-In 1907, Fred R. Moore purchased The New York Age from Timothy Thomas Fortune and Peterson; and Peterson continued to work in an advisory role for the paper until the 1930s.
+In 1907, Fred R. Moore purchased The New York Age from Timothy Thomas Fortune and Peterson; and Peterson remained the paper's editor until 1933.